Ken Loach: Association with Labour under Jeremy Corbyn

 Loach had rejoined the Labour Party by 2017, and was a member until his expulsion in the summer of 2021.
 In August 2015, he endorsed Jeremy Corbyn's Labour leadership campaign.
 In September 2016, Loach's one-hour documentary In Conversation with Jeremy Corbyn was released during the second leadership election.

-In May 2017, he directed an election broadcast featuring a profile of Jeremy Corbyn for the Labour Party's general election campaign.
+In May 2017, Loach directed an election broadcast featuring a profile of Jeremy Corbyn for the Labour Party's general election campaign.
 In all, he has made three broadcasts for the party.

+In 2017, speaking at the Co-operative Ways Forward conference in Manchester, Loach emphasised the role of the co-operative movement in Jeremy Corbyn’s agenda, saying that “co-ops embody the ideas of socialism, collective ownership, democratic control and products or services for the common good.”

-In interviews in September and October 2019 Loach said MPs around Corbyn had not acted as a team and that most would prefer a rightwing leader.
+In interviews in September and October 2019, Loach said MPs around Corbyn had not acted as a team, and that most would prefer a rightwing leader.
 He said the Labour leadership had "compromised too much with the Labour right".
 He accused the right of the party, including Tom Watson, of aiming to destroy the socialist programme put forward by Corbyn.
 He suggested that sitting Labour MP's and councillors should reapply for their jobs before each election so that they could be judged on their record.
-He also demanded that Labour people make a case for socialism including "[en]hancing trade union rights, planning the economy, investing in the regions, kicking out the privatised elements of the NHS".
+He also said that Labour people should make a case for socialism including "[en]hancing trade union rights, planning the economy, investing in the regions, kicking out the privatised elements of the NHS".
 He considered issues such as health, schools, poverty, inequality and climate change as more important than Brexit.